seb-oss/openbanking/brandedcards/brandid.md

 # Available Brand ID's for Branded Card Accounts

 The brandId parameter is required when calling the authorizationUrl from the swagger file.
-Accepted values for each country and brand can be found in the tabels below:
+&nbsp;Accepted values for each country and brand can be found in the tables below:

 ## Denmark